-The nano-optics section focuses its research on wavelength-scale structures to control photon propagation and the interaction of photons with electronic excitations and spins in semiconductor quantum dots.
+The nano-optics section focusses its research on wavelength-scale structures to control photon propagation and the interaction of photons with electronic excitations and spins in semiconductor quantum dots.
 The principal long term goal is the integration of such functions to achieve the first Semiconductor Integrated Quantum Optical Circuits.
 Both photonic crystals and suspended nanobeam structures are employed to guide and control the photon propagation.
 Cavities also play a key role, to enable the regime of cavity quantum electrodynamics to be attained.

 Broadband sources of indistinguishable photons